 Safe patient care requires constant dedication and a commitment to excellence.
 Continued performance improvement processes help the CARE Team set goals and establish “best practices” to promote a culture of safety.

-Best Practices - Core measures and established protocols ensure optimum care for every patient.
-ELIH has experienced a lower incidence of post-operative infections as well as healthcare associated urinary tract infections and central line associated bacteremias.
+Best Practices- Established protocols and procedures ensure optimal care for every patient.
+These protocols and procedures have resulted in ELIH lowering their incidence of hospital acquired conditions such as urinary tract infections and central line associated bacteremias.

 Successful Initiatives include: